 Draft guidelines for DIN for the Don Basin and monitored estuaries were not available.
-Therefore, guideline values were created by summing ammonia nitrogen and NOx draft guideline values.
-There is a precedent for this approach in the EPP 2009 'Proserpine River, Whitsunday Island and O'Connell River Basins environmental values and water quality objectives' which, in reference to DIN guideline values, states: "DIN = ammonia nitrogen + NOx" (page 47).
-This is reflected in the additive nature of the scheduled water quality objectives for the mid- and lower-estuaries in this document.
+Therefore, guideline values were created by summing ammonia nitrogen and NO_x draft guideline values (Table 20).
+There is a precedent for this approach in the EPP 2009 'Proserpine River, Whitsunday Island and O'Connell River Basins environmental values and water quality objectives' which, in reference to DIN guideline values, states: "DIN = ammonia nitrogen + NO_x " (page 47).
+This is reflected in the additive nature of the scheduled water quality objectives for the middle and lower estuaries in this document.